fabianperez/reading-list/README.md

 ### Installation

-1. **Add the service**: Download the workflow file first, then follow [This guide (link)](https://www.macosxautomation.com/automator/serviceinstall/index.html) to install it.
+1. **Add the service**: Download the workflow file first, then follow [this guide (link)](https://www.macosxautomation.com/automator/serviceinstall/index.html) to install it.
 1. **Register a shortcut**:
     1. Open System Preferences > Keyboard > Shortcuts
     1. Click the Services category on the left and scroll down to find “Add to Reading List” to set your shortcut.
-1. **Try it!**: Head to some cool article you found on Twitter and hit your shortcut.
-You should get an OS X notification to verify your shortcut worked.
+1. **Try it!**: Head to some cool article you found on Twitter or whatever and hit your shortcut.
+You should get an OS X notification to verify the workflow worked.
 Enjoy!